radudd/cd-terraform-travis/README.md

 ```shell
 tar cvf aws.tar .aws .ssh
 ```
+Remove the openssl command from before_install phase from .travis.yml file

-Encrypt them using Travis CLI
+Encrypt them using Travis CLI.
+This will add a new openssl decryption command
 ```shell
 travis login    # Your GitHub credentials
 travis encrypt-file aws.tar --add